 - Bake 50-60 minutes or until loaf is cooked through and a tester inserted in the center comes out clean.
 If you find that your loaf is browning too quickly, cover with foil for the last 15 to 20 minutes of baking.

 - *Please note that you are trying to sour the milk in this recipe.
-If you have concerns regarding the safety of doing so, simply add 2 more tablespoon of lemon juice and continue directly to next step.
+If you have concerns regarding the safety of doing so, simply add 2 more tbsp of lemon juice and continue directly to next step.
 It may not be as "authentic" but it should still taste great.

 I have never had Amish Friendship bread and noted Eliza’s enthusiastic comment so I think your bread has made you a new friend!
 And isn’t a new friend better than a bag of starter you can pass along?
 I think so.
 Lovely effort my friend.